Skip to content

 VBU TECH TERM

-Load-Bearing Equilibrium: The maximum weight a coffee table can support over time without stressing joints, fasteners, or the substrate beyond their design limits.
-This ensures long-term structural integrity under dynamic daily use.
+Load-Bearing Equilibrium: The maximum sustained load a coffee table can support without gradually weakening joints, fasteners, or the substrate.
+A stable equilibrium prevents wobble, material fatigue, and long-term structural failure under daily use.

-3. Edge test: Run your hand along edges and corners.
-A safer table has a clearly softened edge radius, not a sharp 90°.
+5. Edge sweep: Run your fingers along edges and corners.
+A safer table has a clear edge radius—not a sharp 90° corner.

 From a safety standpoint, only tempered glass should ever be used on coffee tables.
 While annealed (standard) glass breaks into dangerous sharp shards, tempered glass is heat-treated to fracture into pebble-like fragments, dramatically reducing injury risk.
 Additionally, tempered glass offers superior resistance to thermal shock from hot coffee mugs or laptops.